ut-aki/RerunnableThread/README.md

 ## How to Use
 Here, 'ThreadDemo' class in sample program is referred to multi-threaded class and 'DemoController' class is referred to controller class.
-Steps for implement is shown below.
+Steps for implement are shown below.
 - Multi-threaded class inherits RunnableThread class and initiates Object for lock.
 ```java
 public class MultiThreaded extends RerunnableThread {